hmcts/design-system/app/views/content/hmcts-a-z/README.md

 Agree to.

 For citizens:
-Use with explanation
+Agree to.

 ### Consider

 Explanation:
-Think about
+Think about.

 For citizens:
-Use with explanation
+Think about.

 ### Contested

 Explanation:
-Disagreed with
+Disagreed with.

 For citizens:
-Use with explanation
+Disagreed with.

 ### Court claim, money claim